-The Council's groundfish FMPs for BSAI and GOA contain the details on the Council's precautionary approach, including the tier system, HCRs, and reference points.
+The Council's groundfish FMPs for BSAI and GOA contain the details on the Council's PA, including the tier system, HCRs, and reference points.
 Extensive analysis (e.g., a series of standard projections) is conducted in each stock assessment to determine the current and projected biomass level relative to the target reference points.
-Based on the information in the 2019 SAFE documents, none of the three Pacific cod stocks had overfishing occurring, as per the standard definitions applied to each stock.
+Based on the information in the 2020 SAFE documents, none of the target stocks had overfishing occurring, as per the standard definitions applied to each stock.

-The 2019 SAFE documents (referenced in Fundamental Clause 4 above) provide the status of Pacific cod stocks relative to all available reference points.
-Extensive analysis is conducted in each stock assessment to determine the current and projected biomass level relative to the reference points, and to advise on the various catch levels appropriate to the HCRs.
-Comprehensive annual Ecosystem Reports for BSAI and GOA that look at numerous elements of the Alaskan ecosystems (e.g., Zador and Ortiz 2018; Siddon and Zador 2019; Zador et al. 2019) are presented to the Council.
+The 2020 SAFE documents (referenced in Fundamental Clause 4 above) provide the status of the BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish stocks relative to all available reference points.
+Extensive analysis is conducted in each stock assessment to determine the current and projected biomass level relative to the reference points and to advise on the various catch levels appropriate to the HCRs.
+Comprehensive annual Ecosystem Reports for BSAI and GOA that look at numerous elements of the Alaska ecosystems (Siddon 2020; Ortiz and Zador 2020; Ferriss and Zador 2020) are presented to the Council.

-The following section provides updates on stock assessment and status for each of the three Pacific cod stocks, based on the 2019 SAFE documents and excerpts from Plan Team and SSC minutes from the December 2019 meetings.:
+The following section provides updates on stock assessment and status for each of the stocks, based on the 2020 SAFE documents: